uchicago-cs/student-resource-guide/tutorials/linux-basics.rst

-Since one of the goals of this tutorial is for you to be able to use the CS department's Linux environment, we strongly suggest you work through this tutorial on a :ref:`UChicago CS software environment <software-environment>` (follow the link for more details on how to access such an environment).
+Since one of the goals of this tutorial is for you to be able to use the CS department's Linux environment, we strongly suggest you work through this tutorial on a :ref:`UChicago CS software environment <software-environment>`.
-We particularly recommend using SSH to log into a CS Linux server from your personal computer, as this will likely be the primary way you'll be interacting with the CS department's Linux systems.
+While you can work through the tutorial in one of our computer labs, we recommend :ref:`using SSH <ssh>` to log into a CS Linux server from your personal computer, as this will likely be the primary way you'll be interacting with the CS department's Linux systems.